 Why New Flavours & Textures Are Important

 For the reasons touched on above, early childhood is a sensitive period for the development of healthy eating habits.
 This is why interventions by parents and carers are likely to have a strong impact on kids' health outcomes in later life.

 "The early childhood years are a crucial time for developing eating behaviours and food preferences.
 The greater the variety of foods that children are exposed to in their early years, the greater the likelihood that they will eat a range of foods as adults." - Australian Government

 Some ways to encourage kids to enjoy a variety of foods with different flavours and textures include preparing foods in new ways, for example baking instead of steaming or boiling vegetables or adding them into a casserole, or cooking meats in a pie, meatloaf or stew instead of serving them on their own.

 We also suggest discussing new food experiences with kids to take on board their feedback and to give support.
 This builds trust and encourages them to give most new foods a proper go.

 At Go!
 Kidz, our range of super healthy kids' meals spans reimagined, familiar favourites such as chicken nuggets, cottage pie, mac n cheese, lasagne and meatballs & pasta bolognese, as well as more adventurous flavours and textures like our coconut chicken curry, veggie korma, fish pie and moussaka.

-Developed with the help of Skye Swaney, formerly Senior Dietitian at Australia’s Healthy Kids Association, every one of our all-natural kids' meals has a 4 or 5 star health rating and contains 1-3 serves of vegetables.
+Developed with the help of Skye Swaney, formerly Senior Dietitian at Australia’s Healthy Kids Association, every one of our all-natural kids' meals has a 3½ to 4½ health star rating and contains up to 3 serves of vegetables.
 Best of all, they're a big hit with fussy eaters, helping busy parents and carers to easily provide a wide variety of highly nutritious food at mealtimes.

 If you have any questions about our meals or how they're made, let us know.